globaleaks/whistleblowing-software/documentation/security/ThreatModel.rst

 Usage Scenarios Matrix
 ======================
-In this section you will find examples that show how different anonymity levels of different actors can be mixed together depending on the context of use.
+In this section you will find examples that show how different anonymity levels of different users can be mixed together depending on the context of use.

 .. csv-table::
    :header: "Use case", "Description"